-Figure 16: Use of ball pusher instrument in conjunction with spherical impactor assembled onto the pelvic inserter handle which may also be used to aid in implant placement and positional adjustment.
+Figure 16: Use of ball pusher instrument in conjunction with pelvic impactor assembled onto the pelvic inserter handle which may also be used to aid in implant placement and positional adjustment.
+Pelvic impactor assembled onto the pelvic inserter handle can direct force to fully seat implant.